 - TYPES OF PEARLS FROM AROUND THE WORLD -

-Having brilliant luster and rich colours, Akoya pearl have been a classic pearl of choice, that symbolizes elegance and timeless beauty.
-Produced by Akoya oyster which is found in primarily in the sea of Japan.
-Its typical size ranges from 2 to 10 mm, while the most common size falls between 6 and 8 mm.
+With brilliant luster and rich colours, Akoya pearls remain a classic pearl of choice, symbolizing elegance and timeless beauty.
+Akoya oysters are primarily found in the Sea of Japan.
+Akoya pearls typically range in size from 2 to 10 mm, most commonly ranging between 6 and 8 mm in diameter.

 South Sea Pearl

 The luminous soft inner glow of South Sea pearls is born from South Sea oysters, cultured primarily in Australia, Philippines and Indonesia.
 Pearl sizes are generally much larger than other pearls, ranging from 8 to 20 mm with 12 mm being the average.
 South Sea pearls are the world’s rarest pearl, with a subtle array of colours, typically white, gold and silver.

 Mabe or “blister pearls” are half-pearls that grow against the inside of an oysters’ shell.
 Mabe pearls are cultivated in the Ryukyu Islands of Japan and the Pacific South Seas.
 The pearls’ ultimate size is determined by the size of the nucleus attached to the oysters’ inner shell.
 Common sizes vary from 12 to 20 mm.
 Mabe pearls come in a wide range of colours - silver grey, silver white and rainbow with pink and bluish overtones.
 Commonly resulting in almost any shape - rounds, ovals, hearts, drop, pear, etc.